dalaiden/DA_offline_PF/README.md

 The timing of the experiment and the options related to the ensemble size are specified in the file assim_offline.sc.
 For normal use, you are not supposed to change anything beyond the line 51.
 Here are the parameters to edit:

+- **first_year**.
+The start of the assimilation.
-- **exp_name** is the name of your experiment.
+- **exp_name**.
+The name of the experiment.
 It cannot contain any space or special character.
-A folder of that name will be created in the directory rundir, containing the output of the experiment.
+A folder of that name will be created in the directory `rundir`, containing the output of the experiment.
-- **duration_model** is the length of the model simulations, expressed in months.
-It must be a multiple of frequence_assim.
-- **duration_data** is the length of the data file that is going to be assimilated.
-It can be different than duration_model.
-If duration_data > duration_model, increase_ensemble_size has to be equal to "1".
-- **frequence_assim** is the frequency of the assimilation.
-It can be equal to 1 (monthly assimilation), 12 (annual mean assimilation), or higher.
-In the latter case, it has to be a multiple of 12.
-If frequence_assim > 12, it is not yet possible to increase the ensemble size (the option increase_ensemble_size will have to be equal to 0.)
-- **increase_ensemble_size** determines whether the filter artificially increases the ensemble size by selecting additional particles with a date different from the one of the observations.
-To activate this option, set increase_ensemble_size to 1.
-To respect the right timing by only taking into account the particles of the year corresponding to the one in the data file, set increase_ensemble_size to 0.
-- **frequence_sampling** is the frequency of the sampling when you ask the filter to select other particles to the ones of the data (increase_ensemble_size="1").
-If the frequency of the assimilation is annual frequence_assim="12", you can set frequence_sampling to whatever value you like.
-For instance, if frequence_sampling="5", the filter will also consider, besides the particles of the actual year, particles of 1 year out of 5 over the whole period of the assimilation.
-If the assimilation is monthly (frequence_assim="1"), frequence_sampling should be a multiple of 12, in order to select only particles of the appropriate month.
-If increase_ensemble_size="0", this parameter won’t be used.
+- **moddata_co_file**.
+The file containing the paramteres of the assimilation.
+- **make_posterior**.
+If `"True"`, the posterior is calculated at the end of the assimilation.
+The posterior can be produced later using the `post/make_rec.sh` script.
+All the variables to reconstruct are specified in `post/make_prior.py` and `post/make_posterior.py`.
+- **outfolder_rec**.
+The directory where the posterior will be exported.
+- **frequence_sampling**.
+The frequency of the sampling.
+For instance, if `frequence_sampling="1"`, the filter will consider all years of the ensemble members.
+If `frequence_sampling="10"`, the size of the prior will be 10 times smaller.
 - **directory_input** The last variable to edit in this file is directory_input.
-It is the full path of the folder containing the model ensemble members, without the last /.
+It is the full path of the folder containing the model ensemble members, without the last */*.
 This folder should not contain any other netcdf files.
 The name of the different nc files should only differ from the numbers of the ensemble members.
-For instance, the files can be named: file_1.nc, file_2.nc, etc. directory_input also contains the realm of the variable to be assimilated, ie. atmos for variables belonging to the atmospheric grid and ocean for variables belonging to the oceanic one., separated by \<space>:\<space>.
+For instance, the files can be named: file_001.nc, file_002.nc, etc. directory_input also contains the realm of the variable to be assimilated, i.e., *atmos* or *atmos2*, separated by \<space>:\<space>.
 For instance:
 `declare -a directory_input=("/address_atmos_simulations : atmos")`
 When two (or more) variables are assimilated, here is how it should be written: